Skip to main content

 Why Choose This Course

 This dedicated Graduate Entry programme offers an intensive route for graduates from any clinical or science-related discipline to gain a recognised qualification in Radiation Therapy.
 This postgraduate course will prepare graduates for success in a competitive jobs market.
-Professional accreditation of the programme is ongoing so that upon completion, students will be eligible to apply for CORU registration.
-They will also be eligible for membership of the Irish Institute of Radiography and Radiation Therapy.
+This programme is approved by Ireland’s multi-profession health regulator – CORU and, upon completion, students will be eligible to apply for CORU registration.
+They will also be eligible for membership of the Irish Institute of Radiography and Radiation Therapy (IIRRT).
 This currently is the only MSc (Pre-Registration) Radiation Therapy programme in Ireland.

 Radiation Therapists are key members of a team of professionals involved in the delivery of a course of treatment to patients with a cancer diagnosis.
 The role can be both physically and mentally demanding but also very rewarding.
 It involves building positive, nurturing relationships with patients on a long-term basis.
 Radiation Therapists must have good interpersonal and communication skills to deal with patients and families at a very stressful and traumatic time.
 They must also be detail orientated as the role requires precise calculation and safe operation of sophisticated equipment.
 They must also be capable of working within a multi-disciplinary team in the assessment, planning and treatment of patients.